FrancesCoronel/personal-website-v3/site/content/adventures/2015-08-28-fullstack-academy---blog-post-banners.md

 ---
 title: Fullstack Academy - Blog Post Banners
-date: 2015-08-28 00:00:00 +0000
+date: 2015-08-28
 description: Banners made for blog posts related to my experience in Fullstack Academy's Summer of Code 2015 program.
 banner: https://i.imgur.com/4IAtyVW.jpg
-caption: ''
-bannerLink: ''
-link: ''
 categories:
   - portfolio
   - design
 tags:
   - fullstack academy
   - nyc
   - banners
   - blog posts
-noComments: false

 ---

 Going into [**Fullstack Academy**](//fullstackacademy.com/), a coding bootcamp in NYC, I knew I would be blogging extensively about my experience.

 What I wasn't expecting, however, is how much fun it would be to create the banners for my blog posts.